-Rover conducted archival research and walkover surveys of the area of the proposed Project to identify historic aboveground resources and locations for additional subsurface testing in areas with potential for prehistoric and historic archaeological sites.
-Rover identified 142 historic aboveground resources within the area of direct impact for the proposed pipeline route.
-We have determined that 42 of these historic aboveground resources are eligible for listing in the National Register of Historic Places (NRHP).
-One of the 15 NRHP-eligible resources would be adversely affected by the proposed pipeline and Rover is developing a treatment plan.
-Six of the resources required further study to determine eligibility.
-If the resources are determined to be eligible, Rover would modify the Project to avoid the resource.
+Rover conducted archival research and walkover surveys of the area of the proposed Rover Project to identify archaeological and historic aboveground resources and locations for additional subsurface testing in areas with potential for prehistoric and historic archaeological sites.
+Rover identified 133 historic aboveground resources within the survey area.
+Thirty-eight of these historic aboveground resources have been recommended as eligible for listing in the National Register of Historic Places.
+Rover would either avoid, or has stated that there would be no adverse effects on, these resources.
+If the resources are determined to be eligible and would be adversely affected, Rover would modify the Rover Project to avoid the resource or develop a treatment plan.

-Rover identified 259 archaeological sites that would be located within the proposed pipeline construction workspace.
-In West Virginia, Rover identified 10 archaeological sites within the proposed pipeline construction workspace.
-Three of the sites were unassessed and require deep testing for evaluation.
-Rover plans to modify its Project if the sites are determined to be eligible.
-In Ohio, Rover identified 187 archaeological sites within the proposed pipeline construction corridor.
+Rover identified 279 archaeological sites within the survey area.
+In West Virginia, Rover identified 14 archaeological sites.
+Thirteen of the sites were considered not eligible and one was unassessed and would be avoided.
+In Ohio, Rover identified 193 archaeological sites.
 Six of the sites were considered eligible.
-One of the sites will be avoided by HDD drilling, two of the sites are outside the workspace and will be avoided, and three will be avoided by Project modification.
-In Michigan, Rover identified 61 archaeological sites within the proposed pipeline construction corridor.
-Five of the sites were unassessed.
-Rover plans to modify its Project for four of the sites.
-The fifth unassessed site was previously recorded and requires further evaluation.
-One site was considered eligible for listing and requires further work.
-In Pennsylvania, one archaeological site was within the proposed pipeline construction corridor.
+One of the six sites would be avoided by HDD, two of the sites are outside the Rover Project workspace and would be avoided, and three would be avoided by a Rover Project modification.
+In Michigan, Rover identified 69 archaeological sites.
+Ten of the sites were unassessed, and one was considered eligible.
+Rover would avoid these sites through Project realignment or adjustments to extra workspace.
+In Pennsylvania, three archaeological sites were identified, with none of the three considered eligible.

-We consulted with federally recognized Native American tribes (42 associated with Rover's Project, 10 associated with Panhandle's Project, and 1 associated with Trunkline's Project) to provide them an opportunity to comment on the proposed Projects.
+We consulted with federally recognized Native American tribes (42 associated with the Rover Project, 10 associated with the Panhandle Project, and 1 associated with the Trunkline Project) to provide them an opportunity to comment on the proposed Projects.
 Several tribes and organizations requested additional consultation or information.
 Three tribes responded with no objections to the Rover Project, six tribes responded with no objections to the Panhandle Project, and one tribe responded with no objections to the Trunkline Project.

-To ensure that our responsibilities under Section 106 of the National Historic Preservation Act are met, we are recommending that the applicants not begin construction until any additional required surveys are completed, survey reports and treatment plans (if necessary) have been reviewed by the appropriate parties, and we have provided written notification to proceed.
+To ensure that our responsibilities under Section 106 of the National Historic Preservation Act are met, we are recommending that Rover not begin construction until any additional required surveys are completed, survey reports and treatment plans (if necessary) have been reviewed by the appropriate parties, and we have provided written notification to proceed.
+Compliance with Section 106 is complete for the Panhandle and Trunkline Projects.